School Newsletter Term 3, Week 2, 31st July 2025

 2025 School Fees & Levies - below is the 2025 School Fees & Levies information.

-All other fees are to be finalised by the end of November each year unless other arrangments are made with the school office.
+All fees are to be finalised by the end of November each year unless other arrangments are made with the school office.

 All credits have now been applied for valid concession card holder claimants of the government Camp Sports Excursion Fund (CSEF), School Saving Bonus & Family Fee Assistance.
-If you do have a valid concession card and have not yet claimed, please contact the school office ASAP as applications close 4th July 2025.

 We welcome all students and their families who share or respect our Catholic faith, values and traditions.
 Catholic education is supported by State and Federal funding, with families contributing the balance of the cost of educating their children.
 At times, some families are unable to meet their commitment to the full costs of education.
 As a Catholic school system, we ensure fee relief mechanisms are available to support families in time of need.
 We encourage these discussions on enrolment or as these needs emerge.